 Craig currently serves as a San Mateo County Commissioner on the LGBTQ Commission, the first such commission to have been formed in California.

-Store Operations Management Consultant Alan Kornfield is pursuing a new career in radiology after years of work in the tech industry.
-He wandered into the shop a few years ago looking for a volunteer opportunity required by one of his classes and since then he's been a dear friend of the shop, helping out in a million ways and has an incredible rapport with customers.
+Store Operations Management Consultant Alan Kornfield wandered into the shop none years ago looking for a volunteer opportunity required by one of his classes and since then he's been a dear friend of the shop, helping out in a million ways.
+He has an incredible rapport with customers (actually, with everyone he encounters).

 REACH AND TEACH RECEIVES SUSTAINABLE SAN MATEO AWARD